lrvideckis/programming_team_code/library/README.md

 ```
 /**
  * @brief For functions, usually this describes what the return value is.
 That
  *     is okay.
 Let's not use the '@return' tag to be concise.
+It's okay if the
+ *     description is multiple lines.
+Let's indent like this with 4 spaces.
  * @time O(n * sqrt(n log n)) Some note about the complexity.
  * @memory O(n * sqrt(n) * log(n)) Usually not needed.
  */